Ryan Jeffers Preview, Player Props: Twins vs. Mets

-Ryan Jeffers -- with an on-base percentage of .317 in his past 10 games, 51 points lower than his season-long percentage -- will be in action for the Minnesota Twins versus the New York Mets, with Kodai Senga on the mound, on September 8 at 8:10 PM ET.
+The Minnesota Twins, including Ryan Jeffers (.317 on-base percentage in past 10 games, 51 points below season-long percentage), battle starting pitcher David Peterson and the New York Mets at Target Field, Saturday at 2:10 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Guardians.
+In his last game he had a hitless performance (0-for-2) against the Guardians.

 Ryan Jeffers Game Info & Props vs. the Mets